 Figure 6.
 A circular shape structure formed by eight robots assembled through flexible links in a maze with obstacles consisting of walls and cylindrical objects (represented with grey lines and circles).
 The team of robots starts in the central portion of the maze and reach the light target located in the bottom-left side of the environment (see the light grey circle) by exhibiting a combination of collective obstacle avoidance and collective light approaching behaviour.
-The irregular lines, that indicate the trajectories of the single robots, provide an indication of how the shape of the assembled robots changes during motion by adapting to the local structure of the environment.
+The irregular lines, that represent the trajectories of the individual robots, provide an indication of how the shape of the assembled robots changes during motion by adapting to the local structure of the environment.

-Figure 6, that shows the behaviour displayed by eight robots assembled into a circular shape through flexible links (i.e. links that allow two connected robots to modify their relative positions with limits) placed in a maze environment with walls and cylindrical obstacles, demonstrates how the same control system evolved to control four robots assembled into a linear structure generalize to: (1) a team consisting of eight robots forming a different shape, (2) robots assembled through flexible links that modify the shape of the assembled structure during motion.
+Figure 6, shows the behaviour displayed by eight robots assembled into a circular shape through flexible links (i.e. links that allow two connected robots to modify their relative positions within certain limits) placed in a maze environment with walls and cylindrical obstacles.
+As shown in the figure the same control system evolved to control four robots assembled into a linear structure generalize to: (1) a team consisting of eight robots assembled into a different shape, (2) robots assembled through flexible links that modify the shape of the assembled structure during motion.
 The figure also show how robots: (a) produce a collective obstacle avoidance behaviour (as a result of the traction force generated during collisions with obstacles), and (b) rearrange the shape of the team to pass narrow passages.

-Figure 7, that shows the behaviour of how 8 robots assembled through flexible links around a cylindrical object, demonstrates how the same control system evolved to control four robots assembled into a linear structure generalizes in new conditions and display a co-ordinate object pushing-pulling behaviour.
+Figure 7, that shows the behaviour of how 8 robots assembled through flexible links around a cylindrical object.
+As shown on the figure, the same control system evolved to control four robots assembled into a linear structure generalizes in new conditions and display a coordinate object pushing-pulling behaviour.